rzadevv/Palintrace/docs/semantics.md

 Production semantic code depends only on normalized models.
 It does not import checkers or mutation code, inspect backend-native `raw`, read mutation templates or manifests, or contain prompt text.
-No LLM client, remote provider adapter, embedding system, or semantic checker is implemented.
+No LLM client, remote provider adapter, or embedding system is implemented.
+The semantic package contains no checker module; dependency direction runs only from the unsupported-claim checker to the semantic contracts.